 - Ensure the freezer exhaust system is turned on and the production area is adequately ventilated during operation of the installation. - Do not touch any cooled parts or products without suitable protective gear. - Always check that the exhaust system is functioning properly before starting the injection of CO2.
-Failure to do so could result in asphyxiation. - Never touch Dry Ice Snow, frozen products or freezer internals with bare hands.
+Failure to do so could result in asphyxiation. - Never touch liquid carbon dioxide, frozen products or freezer internals with bare hands.
 All are extremely cold and can cause cold burns.
-Personal Protective Equipment (PPE) for use with CO2 are found in the Appendix A Carbon Dioxide MSDS. - Avoid stopping the conveyor belt and exhaust system while the freezer is cold.
-This allows humid air into the freezer, and may cause the system to freeze up. - Never reach inside the freezer when it is running.
-Doing so may result in bodily injury from cold burns. - Never leave the freezer unattended for long periods of time when it is running. - Avoid wearing loose clothing (e.g. open work coats, loose strings, scarves, etc.) in the vicinity of moving mechanical parts (e.g. drive unit, conveyor belt).
+Personal Protective Equipment (PPE) for use with liquid CO2 are found in the Appendix A Carbon Dioxide MSDS. - Avoid stopping the conveyor belt and exhaust system while the freezer is cold.
+This allows humid air into the freezer, and may cause the system to freeze up. - Always make sure the side guards (entry end/load deck) and the scraper plate (discharge end) are in position before starting freezer operation. - Never reach inside the freezer when it is running.
+Doing so may result in bodily injury. - Never leave the freezer unattended when it is running. - Avoid wearing loose clothing (e.g. open work coats, loose strings, scarves, etc.) in the vicinity of moving mechanical parts (e.g. drive unit, conveyor belt).
 This can result in severe bodily injury. - Maintenance or other work on the installation should only be performed in the presence of another person, and with the freezer properly de-energized and locked out.